Lecturer in History

 PhD, Title of a docent in general history

-Office hours on Thursdays 10am to 11am, or by appointment (ville.vuolanto (at) uta.fi)
+Office hours on Tuesdays 10am to 11am, or by appointment (ville.vuolanto (at) uta.fi)

 As a family historian and ancient historian, specialized in Late Antiquity and Early Christianity, I am especially interested in the history of childhood, in continuity strategies for immortality, as well as in more theoretical aspects in studying and writing history.
 Presently I study children's socialization, agency and spheres of interaction in Roman Egypt in a research project with Dr. April Pudsey (Manchester Metropolitan University), based on a systematic survey of all material pertaining to the city and nome of Oxyrhynchos.
 Presently I am seeking for financiation to start another research project, titled as History of Hope.
 Meaningfulness in Daily Life in the Roman World.
 I also collaborate with a research project at the University of Oslo, "Tiny Voices From the Past: New Perspectives on Childhood in Early Europe".